groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/clear.md

 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---
 Removing existing watermarks is another powerful feature of the GroupDocs.Watermark library.
 It allows searching and then removing text or image watermarks from a wide range of supported documents.
+Removing watermarks is possible for some of the supported formats.
+To learn whether it is available for your format, check [Supported formats]({{< ref "watermark/net/getting-started/supported-document-formats.md" >}}).

 {{< alert style="info" >}}Updating of watermarks is not allowed in evaluation mode.
 Please set up a license as described in [Licensing and evaluation]({{< ref "watermark/net/getting-started/evaluation-limitations-and-licensing" >}}).{{< /alert >}}